BMW R1200RT (2014 - 2019) Review

 Ride quality & brakes

-Next up: EngineOne of the key factors in the RT’s success is not only its extreme comfort, but also its light handling.
-Sensibly BMW haven’t played around with these features at all and the RT remains a superb mile muncher as well as surprisingly agile considering its size.
-The new fairing is fantastically protective and even at over six feet tall I found the screen deflected all wind blast over the top of my helmet without any signs of turbulence.
-The small tweaks to the riding position haven’t detracted from its all-day comfort levels and the new chassis still manages to mask the bike’s 274kg weight.
+The new fairing is also fantastically protective and even at over six feet tall I found the screen deflected all wind blast over the top of my helmet without any signs of turbulence.
+The small tweaks to the riding position haven’t detracted from its all-day comfort levels, either.

 Engine